 Chika Okeke-Agulu is an artist, critic and art historian who specialises in Indigenous, modern and contemporary African and African Diaspora art history and theory.
 He is the Director of Program in African Studies and Director of African World Initiative as well as Robert Schirmer Professor of Art and Archaeology and African American Studies at Princeton University.
 In 2022, he was appointed Slade Professor of Fine Art, Oxford University (2022-2023).

-With Okwui Enwezor, he recently organised the travelling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019).
+As a curator, he co-organised Samuel Fosso: Affirmative Acts, Princeton University Art Museum (2022) and the travelling survey El Anatsui: Triumphant Scale, Haus der Kunst, Munich (2019) (with Okwui Enwezor).
 Okeke-Agulu has co-organised numerous other art exhibitions, including Who Knows Tomorrow, Nationalgalerie, Berlin (2010); 5th Gwangju Biennale (2004); The Short Century: Independence and Liberation Movements in Africa, 1945–1994, Museum Villa Stuck, Munich (2001); Seven Stories About Modern Art in Africa, Whitechapel Art Gallery, London (1995) and the Nigerian section, 1st Johannesburg Biennale (1995).

-Okeke-Agulu has received a number of awards, including Honourable Mention, Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); Melville J. Herskovits Prize, African Studies Association (2016) and Frank Jewett Mather Award for Distinction in Art Criticism, College Art Association (2016).
+His many awards include Honourable Mention, The Arnold Rubin Outstanding Publication Award, Arts Council of African Studies Association (2017); The Melville J. Herskovits Prize for the most important scholarly work in African Studies published in English during the preceding year (African Studies Association, 2016); and Frank Jewett Mather Award for Distinction in Art Criticism (College Art Association, 2016).

-Born in Umuahia, Nigeria, Okeke-Agulu lives and works in Princeton, US.
+Born in Umuahia, Nigeria, Okeke-Agulu lives and works in Princeton, New Jersey.